What Businesses Can Learn From Job Hoppers

 Some organizations also train some of their managers to be certified coaches, and then rely on those people to provide guidance to both manager and employee on how to carry out meaningful career conversations.

-The value of meaningful conversations about career aspirations and job performance cannot be understated.
-Unfortunately, far too few organizations are engaging with their employees, particularly their younger employees, in this fashion.
+Meaningful conversations about career aspirations and job performance make employees feel heard and give their work value.
+But far too few organizations are engaging with their employees, particularly their younger employees, in this fashion.

 It can be done, with a little help from your (coaching) friends

-Investments in coaching can pay off in so many different wants in this, the age of the job hopper.
-It can not only help retain top talent, but serve as an important incentive when recruiting people who have quit unsatisfying jobs with other organizations.
+Investments in coaching can pay off in so many different ways in today’s labour market.
+In the job hopping age, it can help retain top talent and serve as an important incentive when recruiting people who have quit unsatisfying jobs with other organizations.

-All it takes is an open mind, and the willingness to have that meaningful conversation.
+All you need is an open mind, and the willingness to have that meaningful conversation.